blesstosam/mongoose-docs/README.md

   .exec(function (err, story) {
     if (err) return handleError(err);
     console.log('The author is %s', story.author.name);
-    // prints "The author is Ian Fleming"
+    // 打印 "The author is Ian Fleming"
   });
 ```